 Don’t expect too much, the facilities are basic and it can get crowded at times but it’s worth checking out while visiting El Valle de Anton.

 The natural surroundings are, like anywhere else in this area, beautiful.

 5. Hiking Around El Valle de Anton: La India Dormida and the Cloud Forests

 There are two hikes with mountain scenery around El Valle de Anton.

 The first is a hike to the top of La India Dormida (the sleeping Indian woman) mountain.
 You can see this mountain from the town center and if you look closely you can see it: it looks exactly like a sleeping woman.

 La India Dormida comes with an interesting legend: Flor del Aire, daughter of Urraca, the most successful Chief in Panama fighting against the Conquistadores, fell in love with one of the Spanish soldiers.
 Yavari, one of the strongest fighters of her tribe, vied for her affection.
 When she did not return his love, in despair, he jumped to his death from a mountain top before the Princess’ eyes.
-In sorrow Princess Flor del Aire left her home and never saw the Spaniard again.
+In sorrow Princess Flor del Aire left her home.

 She crossed mountains and valleys bitterly weeping over her fate.
 Above the beaches of the Caribbean she fell dead looking back at the beloved mountains where she was born.
 The mountains were so touched by this sad love story they decided to form the shape of the Princess, and that is how the India Dormida arose.